 Types of articles

 Scholarly journals do not only publish empirical research articles.
+The scholarship may also be presented as theoretical analysis or humanities research.
 Other types of articles include literature reviews, meta-analysis, guest articles, book reviews, and perspective, editorials and commentary.
 It is important that you are able to distinguish among these different types of articles, which each serve a purpose in communication among scholars and professionals.

 Following are examples of these different types of articles.